-ECE 360L CE Project IV: Gaming System (5 Cr.)
+ECE 360L CE 3rd Year Project II (5 cr.)

-Prerequisite(s): ECE 300 & ECE 310L
+Prerequisite(s): CS 280, ECE 310L

-In this course, students work in small teams to finish their gaming device that they started in ECE 310L.
-Students design and create low-level software to communicate and to provide a framework for games on the team gaming device.
-Students showcase their final project with a small game.
+In this course, students work in small teams to complete a portable interactive embedded device that was started in ECE 310L.
+Teams are expected to develop a system that integrates software and hardware in a real-time environment.
+Development includes component selection, design, testing, implementation, and demonstration.
+Students are expected to provide a framework for applications on the device and to showcase their final project with a simple application.

-ECE 390 CE Internship I (5 Cr.)
+ECE 390 CE Internship I (5 cr.)

-Prerequisite(s): ECE 270 & ECE 310L
+Prerequisite(s): ECE 270, ECE 310L